SIGKILL: Fast Termination Of Linux Containers | Signal 9

 SIGKILL is a type of communication, known as a signal, used in Unix or Unix-like operating systems like Linux to immediately terminate a process.
 It is used by Linux operators, and also by container orchestrators like Kubernetes, when they need to shut down a container or pod on a Unix-based operating system.

-A signal is a standardized message sent to a running program that triggers a specific action (such as terminating or handling an error).
-It is a type of Inter Process Communication (IPC).
-When an operating system sends a signal to a target process, it waits for atomic instructions to complete, and then interrupts the execution of the process, and handles the signal.
+A signal is a standardized message sent to a running program that triggers a specific action, such as terminating a process or handling an error.
+This form of Inter Process Communication (IPC) is how operating systems maintain control: when a signal is sent to a target process, the OS waits for atomic instructions to complete, then interrupts execution and handles the signal accordingly.

 SIGKILL instructs the process to terminate immediately.
 It cannot be ignored or blocked.
 The process is killed, and if it is running threads, those are killed as well.
 If the SIGKILL signal fails to terminate a process and its threads, this indicates an operating system malfunction.